 At MLC, we recognise that not only students become an integral part of the College community.

-The Per Ardua Association is made up of former MLC students, staff members, parents, grandparents, Council members and friends of all generations, who wish to forge an ongoing connection with our College.
+The Per Ardua Association was formed in 1975 and is made up of former MLC students, staff members, parents, grandparents, Council members and friends of all generations, who wish to forge an ongoing connection with our College.

 MLC played a very significant role in the lives of many Per Ardua members who cherish the opportunity to reconnect with and support the School and our community.

-If you are interested in joining the Per Ardua Association, please contact Alumni and Web Coordinator Tamara Kilian on +61 (08) 9383 8851 or at firstname.lastname@example.org.
+If you are interested in joining the Per Ardua Association, please contact the College at firstname.lastname@example.org.

 Collegians are warmly invited to hold wedding or baptism ceremonies in the MLC Chapel.

 In the life of the Methodist and the Uniting Church, this is a place of tradition, sacredness and celebration and, therefore, is more than a venue for hire.

 Our Chapel's rich history began in 1918 and when it was built as the Assembly Hall of the College.
 It was officially named the Chapel in 1967 and the first wedding at the College took place in the same year.

 For all enquiries regarding wedding and baptism ceremonies at MLC, please contact the College at email@example.com.